lch9527/OSU-GoeaTech_Game_jam/README.md

 Current issues/bugs:
 I believe I address the focus of the feature, the climbing is working and it can handle a lot edge case.
 The biggest bug is when climbing up, the root animation will always turn to the x-axes, I believe it is because the root animation has some issue, so the Transition between climbing and climbing up is not that intuitive.

-If I have more time to finish this, I will focus on how to make better root motion animation, maybe reset the rotation.
-Polish the animation and speed.
-Also, disable the attack during climbing.
-Set up the attack from the wall, and the landing process, it will be so cool if I can perfectly combine the animation with the climbing.
-Also, the IK during climbing should be easy to add on, by using Control Rig, but I really don't have time to do it.

-## Questionnaire

-I have using unreal engine for about a year, and 2 months about unity.
-Most time I am developing is virtual reality application used for education and scientific research in the lab with unreal.
-I never touch the movement component before,  but spend 2 day to learn it, the climbing is working but still have space to improve.

-The strength for me I will say the ability to abstract the function I try to achieve to a 3d math problem. once it is done, solving the problem is a matter of time.
-Of course times it will take a lot of time, but most time the mathematician is go further, so I can ask or learn from them.
-Reading the paper, doing some search, have a conversation will be really helpful.
-I made an algorithm for the assembly part in the lab, it can assemble lego, engine, and house in VR, it is a thing I completely created by myself, and can be used for different projects, I am proud of it.
-Also, I believe I have a solid debugging ability, the way I am doing that is to try to understand how everything works, step into/step out/step over.
-Is like a detective or medical diagnosis.
-As the only undergraduate RA in the lab, I help a lot with my colleague located the bug in c++.

-The way I sharpen my skills as an engineer is by reading other people's code, understanding why their doing that, try to do the same function in a different way.
-My PhD colleague teaches me that if he tries to make an innovation, he has to start to read the paper that already exists.
-Also as a developer related to 3D, math is the best tool to use, a solid math foundation can really save a day.
-And doing an actual project can combine all the things above, and every time I can learn new stuff when I doing the project.

-As a software engineer, I strongly believe interests and passions are most important.
-No matter how high the salary at google is, the best guy always choice going to NASA.
-I saw people quit their job at Intel for a small Indie Game studio.
-I believe it is totally worthwhile, different than any other software engineer, the game developers actually build something else than software, it is something warm and soft, not just a cold machine.
-I love to spend time there, the video game is a privilege for modern people and I like to actually do something about it with professional people.